HumairaAzwar/Intellihack-Event-Website/README.txt

 c.

 copy the folder to htdocs.
-make sure to start apache services in XAMPP and open the intellihack folder, then u will be directed to the website.
+make sure to start apache services in XAMPP and open the intellihack folder, then you will be directed to the website.